Lyceris-chan/selfhost-stack/README.md

 ### Customization
 *   **Theme Engine**: Upload a wallpaper to automatically extract a coordinated palette (Android folder style), or pick a color manually.
 *   **Presets**: Choose from curated Material Design color presets.
-*   **Privacy Masking**: One-click toggle to blur sensitive IPs and data for screenshots.
+*   **Safe Display Mode**: One-click toggle to blur sensitive IPs and data for screenshots.

 ### Update Engine
 *   **Changelogs**: View commit logs (for source builds) or release notes (for images) directly in the UI before updating.